|

 the United States in 1918.
 She eventually founded Angelus Temple in 1923, where

 she continued as senior pastor until her death in 1944.
+Kathryn Kuhlman's ministry began in the summer of 1923.

 After her ordination by the Evangelical Church Alliance in Joliet, Illinois, she